 What is Muscle Imbalance?

-Certain facrtors which can contribute to and create muscle imbalance are:
+Certain factors which can contribute to and create imbalances within the body include:

-It is seen that people who have a sedentary lifestyle or actively working out, are more prone to develop muscle imbalance.
+Typically people who lead a sedentary lifestyle or who actively work out are more prone to develop this condition.

 Consequences of Muscle Imbalance?